poornima-sivanand/openshift-quota-rec/README.md

 4. If we properly configure the consumption, how much money a business area save?
 5. How much quota should we recommend a new project belonging to a specific category?

-5. The patterns currently being used would be copied into public cloud and this would become an issue.